prajwel/prajwel.github.io/_pages/about.md

   - /about.html
 ---

 I am a project scientist at the <a href="https://en.wikipedia.org/wiki/AstroSat">AstroSat</a> UltraViolet Imaging Telescope (<a href="https://www.iiap.res.in/projects/uvit/">UVIT</a>) Payload Operations Centre, Indian Institute of Astrophysics, Bangalore.
-UVIT is a space telescope onboard the AstroSat space observatory.
+UVIT is a space telescope onboard the AstroSat space observatory (<a href="https://www.flickr.com/photos/iiabengaluru/albums/72177720319674566/">Click to see the beautiful cosmic images captured by UVIT</a>).

 **&#69;&#109;&#97;&#105;&#108;:** **&#112;&#114;&#97;&#106;&#119;&#101;&#108;&#112;&#106;&#64;&#103;&#109;&#97;&#105;&#108;&#46;&#99;&#111;&#109;**